flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/tutorial_polished.md

 ---

-## Steps for Craig-Bampton Reduction in MATLAB
+## Step A: Craig-Bampton Reduction in MATLAB

 ### Step 1 — Define structure parameters and common properties
 (I will insert matlab code here, do not change this line GPT)